 - Michael’s Kids Club

 - Karg Art Glass in Kechi: Make your own hand blown glass ornaments.
 While this may not be the cheapest craft at $30 an ornament, it is definitely a unique experience for kids and adults alike.
 Call 316-744-2442 to make your reservations.
+If you can’t swing that cost, you can watch the glass-blowing artists for FREE!

 - Home Depot: On the first Saturday of the month, Home Depot stores in Wichita offer free kids’ workshops for kids ages 5-12.